 We process personal data in line with the University of Sussex Privacy Notice.
 See https://www.sussex.ac.uk/about/website/privacy-and-cookies/privacy.
 And research data in line with Sussex Research Online Policy http://www.sussex.ac.uk/library/research/sro/policies 25 Jan 2018.

 Project data and blog posts

-The data created by archival research volunteers and others is the intellectual property of The Poor Law: Small Bills and Petty Finance project.
-The material will be made available for re-use under a Creative Commons Attribution-Non Commercial 4.0 International License (CC BY-NC 4.0).
+The intellectual property rights of the data created during this project belongs to the archival research volunteer or member of project staff that created it.
+The material is made available to The Poor Law: Small Bills and Petty Finance project to distribute under a Creative Commons Attribution-Non Commercial 4.0 International License (CC BY-NC 4.0).
 This means that the data and other material may be used for private study, non-commercial research and activities, and for instructional or educational purposes.
 Material may be shared, copied, and redistributed in any medium of format or remixed, transformed or built upon with appropriate attribution.

 Blog posts are the intellectual property of the author.
 However, by posting it on the project website (www.thepoorlaw.org) the author agrees to make it available under a Creative Commons Attribution-Non Commercial 4.0 International License (CC BY-NC 4.0) as above or see https://creativecommons.org/licenses/by-nc/4.0/ .

 University of Sussex ‘Acceptable use policy for comments’ http://www.sussex.ac.uk/broadcast/comments-acceptable-use.html 25 Jan 2019.